drewloewe/self-assessments/final.md

 **2. Required: Performance**

 *	Did you complete all the assignments and do all the quizzes and activities?
 * How was your performance?
-Did you meet the expectations for a B under the basic contract?
-Exceed them?
 * How, if at all, did you improve as a writer, thinker, editor, analyst, researcher, or arguer?
 * What specific strategies did you use to find a way through confusion, hang-ups, procrastination, your workload and life outside of class, lack of experience, or unfamiliarity with the work?